ASalad42/Build-deploy-Microservices-with-Docker/README.md

 Dev Dockerfiles:

-- react app (2 pages user can visit in application)
+- client: react app (2 pages user can visit in application)
-- express server (API layer that communicates with redis and postgress)
+- server: express server (API layer that communicates with redis and postgress)
-- worker (calculates value for indices and puts back into redis)
+- worker: worker (calculates value for indices and puts back into redis)

 Docker compose: